andrewdircks/BORG_param_diagnostics/README.md

 ```
 mkdir BorgDiatnosticTool_lib
 ```
-3. Import the MOEAFramework demo application (with `borg.jar` properly configured and included in the build path) to `BorgDiatnosticTool_lib`.
+3. Import the MOEAFramework demo application (with `borg.jar` properly configured and included in the build path) to `BorgDiagnosticTool_lib`.
 4. Change the name of the MOEAFramework application to `MOEAFramework-2.13-Demo.jar`.
 5. Run `BorgDiagnosticTool.jar` as an executable.